Tiffanydlc/Kaggle-Challenge---Metastatic-Cancer-Diagnosis/README.md

   * Under Summary there is a button that will automatically download the files

 ### Training
-  * Perform a stratified 70/15/15 split on the preprocessed datase
+  * Perform a stratified 70/15/15 split on the preprocessed dataset

 #### Performance Evaluation
   * Metrics: ROC-AUC, Precision, Recall, F1
-  * Evaluation scripts provided in notebook.